Determining Who Has Cited a Work

 There are usually multiple ways to find out who has cited an article or other scholarly work.
 One way to is to use the Cited By tool in Google Scholar.
 The other is to use Cited By tools in library databases.
 Neither source will necessarily include perfect citation counts, as neither tracks all scholarly works that are published and there may be a lag time before new publications are included.

 If Altmetrics data and Web of Science citation counts are available for articles, OneSearch will include this information in search results.
-Just look in the left hand corner of the OneSearch result for the citation count.
+Just look in the right-hand corner of the OneSearch result for the citation count.

 A number of library databases also offer a similar service by tracking which other scholarly works have cited an item.
 For instance, in Web of Science, you can see how many times an article has been cited by looking at the right side of each entry.
 (Web of Science data is also displayed in OneSearch article results.)
 Other databases offer a similar service—just look for mentions of “cited by” or other similar phrases when looking at an article record to see if that database offers the service.